-On this particular sales call example, I am making a call trying to generate a lead or set an appointment for SalesScripter and calling an inside sales manager.
+In this particular sales call example, I am making a call trying to generate a lead or set an appointment for SalesScripter and calling an inside sales manager.
 I found the target prospect on LinkedIn and only had a main company switchboard phone number from the company’s website.

-When you only have a company main number, it can be challenging to find your way to the prospect in terms of getting their direct dial number or extension.
+When you only have a company’s main number, it can be challenging to find your way to the prospect in terms of getting their direct dial number or extension.
 Probably the best situation is that the main number leads to some sort of switchboard operator that you can either get direct dial information from or get routed to the target prospect.

-Sometimes you get an auto-attendant tree which will route you in different directions and sometimes that will allow you to enter the prospect’s name.
+Sometimes you get an auto-attendant tree that will route you in different directions and sometimes that will allow you to enter the prospect’s name.
 On this sales call example, the auto-attendant tree only would route us to departments and our only option was to select a department and I selected sales.

 Dealing with the Gatekeeper

 On most sales call examples, you will face a gatekeeper.
 In this sales call example, there is a gatekeeper but not your typical gatekeeper.

 Usually, the gatekeeper is some sort of receptionist, switchboard operator, or administrative assistant.
 On this call, since we selected to be routed to the sales department, our call was answered by a salesperson and he then took on the role of the gatekeeper.

 Sometimes when you get transferred to sales or customer service, you can get information or be transferred in the right direction.
 But in some ways, this type of gatekeeper can be just as or more difficult than your traditional gatekeeper.

 The gatekeeper through a couple of different objections at me.
 First, he asked who I was with and what we sold.

 Whenever a gatekeeper asks you this or asks you what the call is in regards to, we recommend that you always answer with your value statement.